remla25-team22/operation/docs/deployment.md

 - `Istio Service Mesh`: Routes internal and external requests.
     Makes use of `IngressGateway`, `VirtualService`, and `DestinationRule` to support canary deployment.

-The following image visually describes the afformentioned system architecture:
+The following image visually describes the aforementioned system architecture:

 ![cluster layout](img/cluster-diagram.png)